 - Clean the motor housing.
 Always unplug the blender before cleaning the motor base.
 Never submerge the base in water.
 It is not safe to put in the dishwasher, either.
 Wipe down the motor base with a warm, damp cloth.
 Remember to wipe down the cord periodically and to check it for damage.

 - Reassemble the blender and store it.
 If you use your blender often enough, store it on your countertop or in another easily accessible location.
 If your blender only makes it out for special occasions, store it in a less accessible place.

 Tips for Keeping Blenders Clean and Fresh

 In addition to the following general tips, check your owners manual for special cleaning recommendations.

 - Many blender lids come apart into two pieces.
 Check your owners manual to see if yours does.
 Taking apart both pieces and cleaning them separately will get any stuck-on food in the crevices of the lid.

 - Glass and plastic jar blenders can be etched and scratched by washing in the dishwasher.
 Hand-washing is a quicker and safer way to keep your blender clean and looking nice.

 - Smelly foods can seem to linger in a blender.
 Prevent this by not storing items in the blender.
-If you do have a smelly blender, blend a 1:1 ratio of baking soda and water together in the blender.
+If you have a smelly blender, blend a 1-to-1 ratio of baking soda and water together in the blender.
 Then let the solution sit in the blender for five to 10 minutes before washing normally.